Viker Lookout – Mishmar Hasharon Reservoir – Visitors Guide

 Opening Hours

 There are no limitations regarding opening hours.
-But since there is no artificial light and the roads are not that good, visit only during daylight.
+However, since there is no artificial light and the roads are not very good, it is best to visit only during daylight.
 Moreover, since the main goal is to see pelicans (who stay for the night), it is best to visit in the morning or about one hour before sunset.
 From my experience, there are more chances to see pelicans in the mornings.
 Thus, visit before 10:00 and preferably before 9:00.

 Are there Migrating Pelicans Now?

 Let’s start with the most common question: when and where can we see migrating birds?
 Bird migration occurs during fall and spring (usually March – April and October – November).
-And the best way to find out whether pelicans are visiting is by checking Birdsbase.com.
+The best way to find out whether pelicans are visiting is to check Birdsbase.com.
 Using this link, you can see the list of recent pelican observations.

 For more info about pelican migration and pelicans, see Pelican Migration in Emek Hefer.